Thank you! Your submission has been received!

 When it comes to coding, one of the most important tools will be a text editor - it can simply be Notepad, a compiler or interpreter, or something more visually appealing to work with like Visual Studio Code, Emacs, Sublime Text, Atom, or Vim.

 For programming, on the other hand, we will need more complex tools.
 A programmer will usually perform document reviews, a lot of planning, thinking about design, and so on.
-Hence, the tools he will need to use include advanced code editors, compilers, linkers, analysis tools, debuggers, modeling frameworks, and modeling algorithms.
+Hence, the tools he will need to use include advanced code editors, compilers, linkers, analysis tools, debuggers, modelling frameworks, and modelling algorithms.

 Knowledge required